Student Charter

 What can I do if I disagree with the decision by the Examination Appeals Board?

-If you disagree with the decision made by the Examination Appeals Board, you can appeal to the Appeals Tribunal for Higher Education (CBHO) in The Hague.
+If you disagree with the decision made by the Examination Appeals Board, you can appeal to the Administrative Jurisdiction Division of the Council of State in The Hague.
 This is the highest court in the field of higher education.
 This means you cannot take the matter further.

 Protection of personal data